 On August 31, 2017, the Company signed an earn-in and related stock purchase agreement (the "Beartrack Agreement") with Meridian Gold Company ("Meridian"), a subsidiary of Yamana Gold Inc., pursuant to which Revival has acquired an earn-in option to acquire a 100% interest in Meridian Beartrack Co. ("Meridian Beartrack"), owner of the mineral project know as Beartrack Gold (the "Beartrack Gold Project" or "Beartrack") located in Lemhi County, Idaho, upon satisfaction of the following conditions: making a cash payment of US\$250,000, issuing the aggregate of 4,000,000 common shares of Revival ("Common Shares"), and spending US\$10,000,000 on exploration and funding certain site operating and maintenance ("O&M") costs during a four-year earn-in period.
 The Beartrack Agreement provided that upon completion of the acquisition, Revival will assume future O&M costs and closure obligations.
-As part of the conditions of earning its 100% interest in Meridian Beartrack, Revival undertook to complete a NI 43-101 compliant technical report containing a resource estimate for the Beartrack Gold Project (the "Beartrack Resource Estimate").
-Revival has also agreed to grant a 1% net smelter return royalty ("NSR") in favour of Meridian in respect of the Beartrack Gold Project and to pay to Meridian the greater of US\$6 per ounce of gold in mineral resource or US\$15 per ounce of gold in mineral reserve on all ounces outlined in the Beartrack Resource Estimate over the seven years following the exercise of the earn-in option.
+As part of the conditions of earning its 100% interest in Meridian Beartrack, Revival agreed to complete a NI 43-101 compliant technical report containing a resource estimate for the Beartrack Gold Project.
+Revival has also agreed to grant a 1% net smelter return royalty ("NSR") in favour of Meridian in respect of the Beartrack Gold Project and to pay to Meridian the greater of US\$6 per ounce of gold in mineral resource or US\$15 per ounce of gold in mineral reserve on all ounces outlined in a resource estimate update on the third anniversary following completion of the earn-in transaction.